9 Hair Wellness Tips for Healthier Hair This Summer

 It’s no secret that styling can wreak havoc on your hair.
 And during the summer months, the combo of hot weather and hot tools can be extra damaging.
 Try to avoid heat styling in your summer hair care routine.
 It dries out your locks and makes them prone to breakage.
 Go natural as much as possible.
 But if you can’t part with your blow dryer, curling iron or flat irons, be sure to apply heat protection products before styling.

 Remember that hair is fragile when wet.
 So use a wide-tooth comb and detangler to minimize breakage.
-And practice extreme caution when removing hair ties or bobby pins, says Riley.
-Try hair ties with a friction-free hold to minimize tangles.
+And practice extreme caution when removing hair ties or bobby pins, said Riley.
+Try gentle hair ties to minimize tangles.
 And if you’re going to be in direct sunlight without a hat, style hair with no part to protect the scalp.
 Just don’t pull too tight and risk breakage.

 6. Combat Oily Hair With Dry Shampoo